 New Opportunities Arise

-1n 1986, with new energy and passion for the business , the brothers relocated the store to the Met Life Building at 225 Albert Street and two years later opened a second store in the Westgate Shopping Centre.
+1n 1986, with new energy and passion for the business, the brothers relocated the store to the Met Life Building at 225 Albert Street and two years later opened a second store in the Westgate Shopping Centre.
 1995 would see changes with the retirement of Douglas Nettleton.
 This year also saw major challenges for the brothers with major renovations to the MetLife building resulting in a move of the downtown location to the Royal Bank Centre, 90 Sparks St. Nettleton’s stayed on Sparks St. for 13 years till 2008.
 After 92 years in downtown Ottawa, Nettleton’s had to vacate in order to make way for federal government offices.
-In high spirits and confidence in their abilities the brothers carried on the family business from the Westgate store.
-The Westgate store celebrates 27 years in business in 2015.
+In high spirits and confidence in their abilities, the brothers carried on the family business from the Westgate store.
+The Westgate store celebrated 27 years in business in 2015.

 Richard, Cameron and Geoffrey have worked together for over 40 years, continuing their family’s traditions of quality diamonds and customer service in the Canadian Jewellery business.
 The 3 brothers are looking forward to celebrating Nettleton’s 100th Anniversary in 2016.